 FORENSIC VS. INVESTIGATIVE ACCOUNTING

-While often used interchangeably, there is a subtle difference between Forensic and Investigative Accounting.
-As explained above, Forensic Accounting simply means it is admissible in court, and is prepared in such a manner.
-Investigative Accounting is often performed for the benefit of a single owner or corporate head and presented in format that is easier to understand.
-In short, we remove the legal jargon that can make it overly convoluted.
-Apollo Limited's Forensic Accounting division provides an accounting analysis that is suitable for court and ultimately used in dispute resolution.
-Forensic Accounting encompasses both Litigation Support and Investigative Accounting.
+The terms Forensic Accounting and Investigative Accounting are often used interchangeably, but there are subtle differences between them.
+The term "forensic accounting" simply refers to accounting that is admissible in court and prepared in that manner.
+Investigation accounting is often performed for a single owner or corporate head and presented in an easy-to-understand format.
+We eliminate the legal jargon that can make the process confusing.
+The Forensic Accounting division of Apollo Limited provides accounting analysis suitable for court use and ultimately for dispute resolution.
+Investigational Accounting and Litigation Support are both components of forensic accounting.

-Apollo Limited's Accountants are trained to find the truth behind the numbers.
-We only deal with the business reality and supply objective data to those who can use it to determine innocence or guilt.
-We provide unbiased, evidence-driven interpretations, not conjecture and always take into consideration that no two investigations are the alike.
-Above all else, we operate under the firm belief that all people are innocent until proven guilty and recognize that things are not always as they seem.
+Apollo Limited's accountants are trained to uncover the truth behind the numbers.
+Our company focuses only on business reality and provides objective data to those who can analyze it to determine innocence or guilt.
+Our interpretations are unbiased, evidence-driven, not conjectural, and we always remember that no two cases are the same.
+We operate under the belief that everybody is innocent until proven guilty and acknowledge that things aren't always as they seem.

 Forensic Accounting encompasses two areas: